khaors/geocompr/main.md

 <!-- Include a higher proportion of trips in the analysis -->
 1. Clearly the routes identified in Figure \@ref(fig:cycleways) only provide part of the picture.
 How would you extend the analysis to incorporate more trips that could potentially be cycled?
 1. Imagine that you want to extend the scenario by creating key *areas* (not routes) for investment in place-based cycling policies such as car-free zones, cycle parking points and reduced car parking strategy.
 How could raster data assist with this work?
-    - Bonus: develop a raster layer that divides the Bristol region into 100 cells (10 by 10) and provide a metric related to transport policy, such as number of people trips that pass through each cell by walking or the average speed limit of roads (from the `ways` dataset).
+    - Bonus: develop a raster layer that divides the Bristol region into 100 cells (10 by 10) and provide a metric related to transport policy, such as number of people trips that pass through each cell by walking or the average speed limit of roads (from the `bristol_ways` dataset).

 <!--chapter:end:07-transport.Rmd-->